 If a student is funded as a GA any year after their fifth year in the program, they will not receive Graduate School fellowship funding during those years.
-This means that for a sixth year or above student serving as a GA for the full academic year, the stipend will meet the University's GA minimum, which is \$34,000/year as of Fall 2022 (\$17,000 Fall and \$17,000 Spring if only serving as a GA for one semester).
+This means that for a sixth year or above student serving as a GA for the full academic year, the stipend will meet the University's GA minimum, which is \$35,700/year as of Fall 2023 (\$17,850 Fall and \$17,850 Spring if only serving as a GA for one semester).
 They will not be funded over the summer.

-Please see Appendix IV for detailed stipend calendars.
-These are the 2022-2023 payment schedules for all PhD students.
-The schedules will be updated and distributed annually; they can also be found online.
+Please see Appendix V for detailed stipend calendars.
+These are the 2023-2024 payment schedules for all PhD students.
+The schedules will be updated annually.